-When you click Browse in the previous screen, the dialog box shown above appears.
+When you click Browse on the Upload screen, a dialog box appears.
 Select the file you wish to download and click Open.
-Click OK to begin loading.

 Click Restart for the settings to take effect.
-The dialog box above will appear as the device restarts.
+When prompted, click OK, and the device will restart.
 Please wait for a few seconds.